 You’ve picked the holiday destination.
 You’ve memorised the guidebook.
 Now there’s only one thing standing between you and that sun-drenched beach: organising it all.

 But don’t worry.
-Whether you’re planning to jet off for a long weekend or a fortnight with the family, we’ve come up with an innovative series of travel hacks to make your hard-earned break a breeze.
+Whether you’re planning to jet off for a long weekend or a fortnight with the family, we’ve come up with nine travel hacks to make your hard-earned break a breeze.

 Use private browsing

 Planning to book flights and hotels online?
 Some travel sites track the time you spend on their site by installing cookies on your browser, then raise prices if it’s clear you’re a repeat visitor.
 Be sure to enable private browsing on your web browser and clear cookies before you book.

 Avoid buying tickets on a weekend